theduke/tokio-blocked/README.md

 ## Quickstart

 **NOTE**: The tracing feature in tokio is experimental (as of Tokio 1.47).
-To make it work, `RUSTFLAGS="--cfg tokio_unstable"` or similar must be passed to builds.
+To make it work, the env var `RUSTFLAGS="--cfg tokio_unstable"` must be set when building the code.

 To use `tokio-blocked`, follow these steps: